07jhashubham/icp-clicker/README.md

+# TODO:
+- Instead of storing everything in memory, implement compression and uploading by streaming.
+- Consider using multithreading and sharding of the database to handle large files more efficiently.

+# Serialization and Deserialization Process

+Serialization and deserialization are performed using the following steps:

+1. **Generate the Database as Bytes**
+2. **Compress it using `flate2` and `gzip`**
+3. **Base64 Encode the Compressed Data**

 # Generating candids
 Run `generate.sh` to generate candids for frontend definitions.
 - Start by installing `candid-extractor` with `cargo install candid-extractor`.